 therapy uses controlled high-energy rays

 to treat brain tumors.
-Radiation works by damaging
+Radiation damages

-the DNA inside cells making them unable to divide
+the DNA inside cells, making them unable to divide

 time.
 Aggressive tumors, whose cells divide

-rapidly, typically respond more quickly to radiation.
+rapidly, tend to respond quickly to radiation.

 External beam radiation is delivered from outside